 server with bioinformatics software.

-NIGMS IPERT grant 1R25GM125674 funds cover tuition, on-campus double occupancy room and board for US Citizens and Permanent Residents.
+NIGMS IPERT grant 1R25GM125674 funds cover tuition for US Citizens and Permanent Residents.

-The application form contains a request for additional funding support.
+The application form contains a request for funding support if the registration fee poses a hardship.

 - W. Kelley Thomas, Ph.D.Director, Hubbard Center for Genome StudiesUniversity of New Hampshire